nsg-ethz/p4-learning/exercises/04-L2_Learning/README.md

 1. Read the [documentation section](../../documentation/simple-switch.md#cloning-packets) that talks about packet cloning.

 2. Define a `cpu_t` header that will be added to our original packet.
 This header needs two fields, one for the source mac address, and one for the input port (48 and 16 bits respectively).
-Remember to cast the `standard_metadata.ingress_port` before assigning it to this header field.
+Remember to cast the `standard_metadata.ingress_port` before assigning it to this header field (the standard metadata field is 9 bits, but we need to send a multiple of 8 to the controller, and thus we use 16 bits).

 3. Cloned packets get all the metadata reset.
 If we want to be able to know the `ingress_port` for our cloned packet we will need to put that in a metadata field.